austin006/austin006.github.io/docs/project-portfolio/projects/2024/friction.md

 **BYU ME EN 101 Design Project**.
 Team of 5 individuals.

-In this project a simple device for a climbing equipment company will be created.
+In this project a simple device for a climbing equipment company was created.
 The purpose of this constructed device is to measure the static friction coefficient present between a rope and a carabiner.
-The device will be able to measure variable-size diameter rope approximately 12 inches long with minimal human intervention.
-The expected capability is accurate measurements for coefficients of friction between 0.03 and 0.4 around a ½ inch diameter steel bolt.
+The device can measure variable-size diameter rope approximately 12 inches long with minimal human intervention.
+The capability is accurate measurements for coefficients of friction between 0.03 and 0.4 around a ½ inch diameter steel bolt.

 ## :material-clock-time-five: Timeline